2023 Lexus RZ 450e Preliminary Specs: What We Know About the Brand’s First EV

 The RZ will be an all-wheel-drive-only EV, much like the Subaru Solterra.
 Lexus calls the AWD system “Direct4”, which can dynamically divide torque to the rear while cornering.
 Regarding torque, the RZ is better than its two siblings at 321 lb-ft (435 Nm) against 249 lb-ft (336 Nm).

-However, the drive range of 225 miles (362 kilometers) is a tad less than the bZ4X AWD, delivering 228 miles (XLE).
+However, the driving range of 225 miles (362 kilometers) is a tad less than that of the bZ4X AWD, which delivers 228 miles (XLE).
 Similarly, the Solterra can cover 228 miles on the Premium trim.
 That said, both the bZ4X and Solterra, with their higher-level trims, offer just 222 miles.

 The lower mileage for the upper-spec trims is due to the extra equipment they own, making them weightier.
 Another significant point is the bigger wheels for the high-end trims.
 The US-spec RZ will come with 18-inch alloys.
 Here’s a look at our other Lexus SUV reviews and news.